talyssonoc/structure/packages/structure/README.md

 user.greet(); // 'Hello John Foo'
 ```

-## Support and compatibility

-Structure is built on top of modern JavaScript, using new features like [Proxy](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Proxy), [Reflect](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Reflect) and [Symbol](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
-That being so, there are some things regarding compatibility you should consider when using Structure.

-### Node

-Node has only implemented all the used features at version 10, so for using Structure for a backend application you'll need Node 10 or later.

-### Browser

-We have a [UMD version](https://github.com/talyssonoc/structure/blob/master/dist/structure.js) for usage in browsers.
-Right now the tests are ran both in Node (using the original code) and in Electron (using the UMD version) and the whole test suite passes for both cases.
-Since we use modern JavaScript features inside the lib (like [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)), older browsers may not support it.
-Polyfilling them may be an option but it's not oficially supported.

 ## BattleCry generators

 There are configurable [BattleCry](https://github.com/pedsmoreira/battlecry) generators ready to be downloaded and help scaffolding schema: